Emily and Berty Mandagie worked in partnership with Visit Idaho to create this Travel Trip.

 Make the most of the winter season in Idaho and get outside!
 Have a snowball fight, find a local sledding hill, or grab your skis and head to the mountain.
 The closest mountain skiing resorts to Boise are Bogus Basin Mountain Recreation Area, Brundage Mountain Resort, Tamarack Resort and Sun Valley.

 Don’t own the gear?
 Don’t fret!
-Pick up a rental at McU Sports in downtown Boise, or Intermountain Power Sport Rentals in Idaho City.
-You can borrow anything from snowshoes to snowmobiles – just call ahead and ask for their availability.
+Pick up a rental at McU Sports or Idaho Mountain Touring.
+Make reservations online or call ahead for easy pickup.

 Stay Out Late And See The Stars